-Fortunately, there are no cases of underground structures which have suffered great damage in earthquakes.
-The example of a power station described below is a rare case of an underground structure damaged, even slightly, in a large-scale earthquake.
-The Koyna underground power station is located approximately 150 m underground in the ground comprised of basalt (see Fig. 17.6).
-There are three rooms, a control valve room (6 m \times 174 m), a turbine and generator room (13 m \times 200 m) and a transformer room (16 m \times 193 m), connecting corridors, and a tailface tunnel 2,212 m long and appurtenant tunnels.
+· · · Fortunately, there are no cases of underground structures which have suffered great damages in earthquakes.
+The example of a power station described. below is a rare case of an underground structure damaged, even slightly, in a large-scale earthquake.
+The Koyna underground power station is located approximately, 150 m. underground in the ground comprised of basalt (see Fig. 17.6).
+There are three rooms, a control valve room ($6 \text{ m} \times 174 \text{ m}$), a turbine and generator room (13 m; × 200 m) and a transformer room (16 m × 193 m), connecting_corridors, and a tailface tunnel 2,212 m long and appurtenant tunnels.

-Fig. 17.6 Underground powerhouse of Koyna Hydroelectric Project, India.
+Fig: 17.6 Underground powerhouse of Koyna Hydroelectric Project, India

 An earthquake of M = 7.0 occurred only several kilometers from the power station and the slight damage outlined below occurred.
+S. States

-I. At the boundary portion between the two sections which had been lined at different times cracks formed in the side walls and ceiling arch of the former room in the direction transverse to the passageway.
+- 1. At the boundary portion between the two sections which had been lined. - at different times cracks formed in the side walls and ceiling arch of the tunnel of the turbine and generator rooms. - 2: Cracks formed at both sidewalls of the tailrace below the transformer room.
+It is thought the greater number of cracks in the sector constructed in the first stage is related to the strength of the rock foundation. - 3.
+Cracks formed at approximately 3 m intervals in the floor of the transformer room in the direction transverse to the passageway.
 These cracks were parallel to the direction of main reinforcement and were in agreement with construction joints in the concrete.
 It is thought cracks were prominent in the sector constructed in the first stage because it was not tough due to the lack of auxiliary reinforcement.